What is Conductive Keratoplasty (CK Eye Surgery)?

-Individuals who are not good candidates for laser procedures like LASIK may find conductive keratoplasty more suitable for their needs.
-These individuals may have problems with the eye’s anatomical structure (small corneal diameter, too steep or flat cornea, deep orbit, etc.) or psychological concerns (fear of laser use or removal of corneal tissue, etc.).
+Reasons can include problems with the eye’s anatomical structure (small corneal diameter, etc) or psychological concerns (fear of laser use or removal of corneal tissue, etc.).

 The ideal candidate for conductive keratoplasty have the following characteristics:

-Individuals who should not undergo this type of refractive procedure include:
+Those who shouldn't undergo this type of refractive procedure include:

-Individuals who have a pacemaker should not undergo this procedure, as radio waves emitted during the surgery may affect the heart device’s performance.
+Those who have a pacemaker should not undergo this procedure, as radio waves emitted during the surgery may affect the device’s performance.

 In this article